apache/incubator-datalab/USER_GUIDE.md

 ![Resources libs_status](doc/notebook_libs_status.png)

-**Note:** If package can't be installed you see "Failed" in status column and button to retry installation.
+**Note:** If package can't be installed you see "instalation error" in status column and button to retry installation or 'invalid name' or 'invalid status'.

 ### Create image <a name="create_image"></a>